jeneesmith1/readily-onsite/readme.md

 This was a part of a case study for the Readily team.

-<mark> The goal is to map the data from a CSV that health auditors might use into a structured data format for the Readily product. </mark>
+<mark> The goal is to map the data from a CSV that health auditors might use into a structured CSV for the Readily product. </mark>

-In reflecting on the assignment, I have used pandas and numpy before, but spent some time reading the documentation as I could not remember any of the syntax.

-The documentation was helpful as I was able to locate built in functions to trim blank values, search by a given pattern, and skip the top rows.

-I could see that there were two header rows within the tables provided - Element Row and Auditing/Requirement Element Rows and I spent the majority of my time thinking about how to get the tables split up based on the header row indices.

-I used Gemini for brainstorming and to help me remember how to do some simple things.
-I have included Gemini Prompts I used as well as some of the code from Gemini that I tested locally.
+I created this script using a combination of documentation, my own abilities, and Gemini to assist in this project.

+I have included my self-written code inside of self-written.py, the list of Gemini prompts I used to inform my development, and the Gemini-tested code I used.
+The final product was written by Gemini.

+I enjoyed the process of completing the mapping.
+I spent the majority of my self-written work splitting the tables.

 # Files in this Project
  | Files |